Sample photographs from the "Great Temple of Travel"

 ABOUT THE AUTHOR

-A native of Jacksonville, Florida, Marvin moved to Birmingham as a young teen and grew up around railroads.
-After graduation from high school, he landed his first railroad job as a towerman-operator at Birmingham Terminal Station.
-He later worked for Atlanta Terminal Station and Missouri Pacific Railroad before being called to active military duty, serving as an Army officer during the Vietnam Conflict.
+A native of Jacksonville, Florida, Marvin Clemons grew up in Birmingham, and as a young rail fan he became fascinated with Birmingham's colorful railroads.
+Following graduation from high school, in 1964 he landed his first railroad job as tower operator, controlling passenger train movements through Birmingham Terminal Station.
+He later worked for Atlanta Terminal Station and Missouri Pacific Railroad before being called to military duty in 1967, serving as an Army officer during the Vietnam Conflict.

 Returning to Birmingham following military discharge, Marvin majored in mass communications at the University of Alabama in Birmingham, becoming the program's first graduate.
 He interned and then wrote for the Birmingham Post-Herald as the paper's transportation editor.